Better Care

 The Child Development Centres are supportive and inclusive and take into account other services available to children in the community.
 The service offers an integrated and coordinated approach for children using a “team around the family” ethos.

-Birmingham Child Development centres offer 3 pathways: (click here to download NDP referral letter.
+Birmingham Child Development Centres offer 3 pathways:

 • Neuro developmental pathway